deafdudecomputers/PalWorldSaveTools/README.md

 - Sorts and deletes players based on level and last online time.
 - Logs and sorts players by the number of pals they own.
 - Deletes players based on the number of pals.
-- Automatically downloads and installs required assets (images/fonts) into the `internal_libs` folder.
-- Automatically downloads and installs required libraries (packages) into the `external_libs` folder.
-- Automatically downloads and installs the missing `palworld_save_tools` folder (no progress bar and might show "errors" but still usable).
-- Enables drag-and-drop functionality for world versions of files.
 - Enables double-click functionality for save versions of files.
 - Provides a base map view through `bases.cmd`.
 - Transfers saves between dedicated server and single/coop world.